LAB: GPIO Digital InOut(eval board)

 Procedure

-Create the library directory \repos\EC\lib\
+Create the library directory \repos\EC\include\

 .

-Save your header library files in this directory.
+For uVision User: Save your header library files in this directory.
 See here for detail.

 DO NOT make duplicates of library files under each project folders